- Carlos Saldanha

 - Release Date

 Ice Age: The Meltdown has the same underwhelming quality as the original, 2002’s Ice Age.
-Ultimately a retread of its predecessor, there’s more “crap” jokes, more gags about death on a massive scale, and plenty more pop-culture references, but none of the magic we’ve come to expect from an animated movie.
-When there’s competition from Disney and Pixar, everything else feels amateurish and pathetic, forcing us to wonder why these third-string productions even bother?
+Ultimately a retread of its predecessor, there are more “crap” jokes, more gags about death on a massive scale, and plenty more pop-culture references, but none of the magic we’ve come to expect from an animated movie.
+When there’s competition from Disney and Pixar, everything else feels amateurish and pathetic, forcing us to wonder why these third-string productions even bother.

 Released by Blue Sky and Twentieth Century Fox’s animation studios, the movie takes place thousands of years ago but still manages to incorporate an embarrassing profusion of double entendres and hip humor.
 This is a dreadful experience that parents will undoubtedly suffer through while their children only comprehend the basics of the story.
-All the familiar characters return from the original with new-but-lackluster conflicts to overcome, including a melting of the glacier that threatens to drown them.
+All the familiar characters return from the original with new-but-lackluster conflicts to overcome, including the melting of a glacier that threatens to drown them.
 Manny the mammoth (voice of Ray Romano) tackles his solitude, being the only remaining mammoth in the valley—until he meets Ellie (Queen Latifah), a female mammoth who believes she’s a possum.
 Diego the saber-toothed tiger (voice of Dennis Leary) conquers his fear of water.
 And Sid the sloth (voice of John Leguizamo) continues his reign of stupidity.

 A shameless biblical parallel, the story teems with religious iconography that limits its potential audience.
 Consider how our animal friends migrate toward “a boat”—a conveniently shaped tree log doubling for Noah’s Ark, except without the captain.
 Or how, when a massive glacier splits, holy music fills your ears and recalls Moses’ spectacle at the Red Sea.
 And, of course, Scrat ends up in squirrel heaven, complete with pearly gates in the shape of acorn ornamentation.
 It’s all rather obvious and all rather sickening.
 And just think of the potentially elegant allegory to Global Warming—complete with melting glaciers and rising waters and dying species—squandered by this run-of-the-mill religious metaphor.